SEQ NRM Plan submitted to Australian Government for approval

 Healthy Land and Water is focused on ensuring the priorities in South East Queensland’s NRM Plan are moving with and adapting to our changing environments and supporting communities in the best way possible.

-The next phase is getting as much feedback as possible from broad cross-section of stakeholders, which will be invaluable in future action planning.
-It adds an enormous layer of intel to the raw data that is collected, as who better to know the condition and threats to South East Queensland’s natural assets that the people who live here.
+The next phase was getting as much feedback as possible from broad cross-section of stakeholders, which has been invaluable in future action planning.
+This step adds an enormous layer of intel to the raw data that is collected (who better to know the condition and threats to South East Queensland’s natural assets that the people who live here!).

-The survey we are inviting you to be a part of gathers valuable data on the management of South East Queensland’s natural assets and progress against a set of baseline targets that were set for the region in 2009, to take us to 2030.
-It gathers knowledge on threats to our assets and enables us to jointly plan actions for a desirable future for South East Queensland.
+The survey gathered valuable data on the management of South East Queensland’s natural assets and progress against a set of baseline targets that were set for the region in 2009, to take us to 2030.
+It gathered knowledge on threats to our assets and enables us to jointly plan actions for a desirable future for South East Queensland.

 We have taken utmost care in preparing a survey that reflects this significance, that is based on robust science and data, and that endeavours to engage and invite useful and substantial feedback on the future of our region’s assets.